 In recent decades, there has been a widely acknowledged global trend of less and less extreme poverty.
 According to World Bank standards, 1.1 billion people have been lifted out of extreme poverty since 1990.

-According to The Good News About Global Poverty, a recent report released by Barna Group, in partnership with Compassion International, points to the power of empathy and optimism in facilitating justice for the poor.
+According to The Good News About Global Poverty, a recent report released by Barna Group, in partnership with Compassion International, empathy and optimism are powerful in facilitating justice for the poor.
 If the recorded decline in worldwide poverty is not yet cause for celebration, it’s at least reason to hope and – following the lead of the Church in the developing world – incentive to continue chipping away at poverty and its effects.

 Let’s look at some other indications of mounting momentum and optimism in the fight against extreme global poverty, particularly within the Church.